Virtuous veterans hard to find in British banking

 But for the other banks, finding a virtuous industry veteran is likely to prove difficult, particularly in the wake of the financial crisis.

-“There are probably less than a dozen individuals globally that have the right experience to do it,” John McFarlane, 66, chairman of insurer Aviva (AV.L), told Reuters.
+“There are probably less than a dozen individuals globally that have the right experience to do it,” John McFarlane, 66, chairman of insurer Aviva, told Reuters.
 “I do think that a chairman of a bank should ideally have relevant banking experience because of the complexity involved.”

 McFarlane has been linked to the chairmanship of RBS, where he was an independent director until 2012.
 But the former banker said he was not interested.